-- EPA's MCL for fluoride is 4 ppm.
-However, our state has set a lower MCL, 2 ppm, to better protect human health. - 2.
-The highest level detected is based on the average of four quarterly samples. - 3.
-This range represents the individual results of all samples, rather than the averages. - 4.
-The MCL for total coliform requires that 5% or less of samples taken within one month were positive. - 5.
-Results from the most recent testing in 2014.
-No sites exceeded the AL. - 6.
-Level shown indicates the 90th percentile which is used to determine compliance with the Lead and Copper Rule and must be below the AL.
+- 1. Results from the most recent testing in 2015. - EPA's MCL for fluoride is 4 ppm.
+However, our state has set a lower MCL, 2 ppm, to better protect human health. - The highest level detected is based on the average of four quarterly samples. - This range represents the individual results of all samples, rather than the averages. - The MCL for total coliform requires that 5% or less of samples taken within one month were positive. - Result from the most recent testing in 2014.
+No sites exceeded the AL. - Level shown indicates the 90th percentile which is used to determine compliance with the lead and copper rule and must be below the AL. - Samples for lead and copper were taken from the water fountains and kitchens at all schools as a proactive measure.
+The results were found to be below ALs.
+One sample result showed elevated

-- EPA has established a lifetime health advisory (HA) of 300 ppb to protect against and 1-day and 10-day HA of 1.0 ppm for acute exposure.
-Manganese is naturally present in the environment. - The Massachusetts DEP Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
+- lead levels; the water fountain was resampled, and the repeat sample was below the AL. - 9.
+EPA has established a lifetime health advisory (HA) of 300 ppb to protect against potential neurological effects, and 1-day and 10-day HA of 1.0 ppm for acute exposure.
+Manganese is naturally present in the environment.
+Out of the Town's 12 groundwater supply wells.
+Well #6 contained the highest amount of manganese.
+The Town limits the use of Well #6 and turns it off when high water demands in the summer months subside. - 10.
+The Massachusetts DEP Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
 Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart disease, should be aware of the sodium levels where exposures are being carefully controlled.